patrickasafe/darkest-dungeon-provision-buyer-bot/README.md

 # Darkest Dungeon Provision Autobuy Bot
 This bot intends to autobuy provisions for your expedition every time the game shows "Provisions Screen"

-PS.: since this bot uses pywin32 lib, this bot only works on windows, it's easely adaptable to linux, since only the click function uses this lib.
+PS.: since this bot uses pywin32 lib, this bot only works on Windows, it's easily adaptable to Linux, since only the click function uses this lib.
 (I'm planning to do this)

 ## About the project
 Why make an autobuy provisions bot?